 We heard similar stories of Taos, of how the sacred mountain lures you in, it either holds you there, or spits you back out.
 Taos can turn even the non-believers into artists.
 That’s what Nita Murphy, co-author of “Millicent Rogers: A Life In Full” told us.
 She wasn’t a writer, she didnt know how to write a book, but she had a story to tell.

 Millicent Rogers was known as the beautiful, wealthy socialite, who married three times.
-She was constantly searching for beauty, in the world around her, the clothes she wore, and the people she surrounded herself with.
+She was constantly searching for beauty in the world around her, in the clothes she wore and in the people she surrounded herself with.

 “There is no paying life in advance for what it must do to you.
 It asks of one’s unarmored heart, and one must give in.
 There is no other way.
 When you find happiness, take it.
 Don’t question too much.” – Millicent Rogers